fpereiro/gotoB/tutorial/tutorial.md

 The advantage of function calls are two:

 1. Reuse code and avoid repetition of common elements.
-2. Leverage the power of a programming language, which is more powerful than what templates use (variable substitution, conditionals, iteration); in other words, function calls get you out of the templating straightjacket and let you program whatever you want.
+2. Leverage the power of a programming language, which is more powerful than what templates have to offer (variable substitution, conditionals and iteration); in other words, function calls get you out of the limits of templating and let you program with more powerful abstractions offered by a programming language.

 One last point to mention before we move on to state management: while in the examples above it is clear what the buttons do, from an implementation perspective, it is necessary to make the buttons perform the appropriate actions when being clicked.
 This means that the templates need to place the correct *event handlers* inside buttons, so that when a button is clicked, the right operation is performed.
 While there are many ways to do this, a common way to do this is through function calls.
 For example: